open-ephys/gui-docs/source/User-Manual/Plugins/ZMQ-Interface.rst

 Message Header
 -----------------
-A JSON string containing information about the incoming data packet.
+A JSON string containing information about the incoming data packet:

 Continuous data
 ================